Medical Lab Assistant Schools & Accredited Programs

 “For those pursuing degrees in chemistry or biology, consider complementing your education with a technical certificate, such as in phlebotomy or medical lab assistance.
 Many find that despite having a degree, the lack of technical experience limits their job prospects.
-Pairing your degree with a practical certification makes you job-ready and opens up opportunities for advancement into management or specialized areas within lab sciences.”
+Pairing your degree with a practical certification makes you job-ready and opens up opportunities for advancement.”

 Erika Ferreri, MAED, Faculty Member at Bellevue College